‘The 100’ 4×7 Spoilers: Chaos Rains Down, Abby’s Plan, Who Will Be Sacrificed?

 The answer seems simple to most fans.
 Find someone to test the Nightblood on to see if it works.
 Even though one person might die, there is a possibility that it could save thousands.
 Dr. Abigail Griffin has always taken her moral code seriously and this is no exception.
 She will wonder if it is really murder if everyone else can be saved.

 In an extended promo of The 100 Season 4, Episode 7, Abby and Clarke discuss the plan.
 For Eliza Taylor’s character, there is no doubt that it has to be done.
 Abby speaks to Clarke like she is a child and doesn’t understand that a human being would be hit with a powerful amount of radiation.
-Clarke, just a tad annoyed, says that she is aware of that and they have no choice However, there is a choice, and that is who do they pick to enter the radiation chamber to test it?
+Clarke, just a tad annoyed, says that she is aware of that and they have no choice.
+However, there is a choice, and that is who do they pick to enter the radiation chamber to test it?

 #t100shipweek Day 8!
 Favorite Murphy ship: Memori I like Murphy since he met Emori and I think she really makes him a better person (although they are thieves together????????????) #qotd: Favorite Murphy ship? ~ ~ ~ #the100 #johnmurphy #murphy #murphythe100 #emori #emorikomtrikru #emorithe100 #memori #emurphy #murphyandemori #emoriandmurphy #luisadoliveira #richardharmon #the100